Connect With Your Community!

 Bernard J. Wolfson, KHN|Oct 6, 2021

 The fierce wildfires that broke out across much of the western United States this summer, spreading smoke across hundreds of miles, continue to pose a serious health hazard to millions.
 More are expected this fall.
 That's a major health concern because microscopic particles in wildfire smoke, carried by the wind, can penetrate deep into your lungs and travel into your bloodstream.
-One study linked wildfire smoke exposure to a twofold increase in the rate of asthma and a 40% rise in strokes and heart attacks.
-Other research tied smoke to...
+One study linked wildfire smoke exposure to a twofold increase in the rate of asthma and a 40% rise in strokes and...
 Full story

 • Governor Gianforte, State Agencies Blast BLM Over Its APR Bison Grazing Proposal